AllianceGames/ag-sample/matchmaking/README.md

 # CoA Matchmaking

-Implementation of our own matchmaking queue according to [this](https://chromaway.atlassian.net/wiki/spaces/CGD/pages/225018014/Battles+Matchmaking) design.
+Implementation of our own matchmaking queue.

 ## Deployment